mjulialobo/mjulialobo/README.md

 <h3> I'm Maria Julia, but you can call me Maju! </h3>

 As soon as I left high school, I started to dedicate myself to Communication and Public Relations, but after 3 years at college and working for technology companies as a PR, in 2020 I decided to follow a new path and learn how to develop, and now I am a programmer!

+With a few years of experience with frontend, I have been through several projects of different complexities and sizes, used different tools and stacks such as Tailwind, Next, GTM, and others, and had experience with A/B testing, tracking, developing screens and complex features, and more.

+I'm always looking for opportunities to develop myself as a programmer and evolve technically!

 You can see some texts and projects that I developed during a mentoring project in this [repository](https://github.com/azraelgarden/maju-mentoria) accompanied by my mentor [Azrael Garden](https://www.linkedin.com/in/azrael-garden/) or follow what I've been doing lately through my [LinkedIn](https://www.linkedin.com/in/mariajulialobo/).